Usbac/borealis/CONTRIBUTING.md

 * Avoid being harsh and using bad language.
 * Don't be discriminatory.
-* Assume always good intentions.
+* Always assume good intentions.

 Any behavior that can be qualified as harassment won't be tolerated.